The Preeminent List of Email Marketing Stats for 2018

 Below you’ll find our gift to you.

-We’ve traveled to the corners of the web to find all of the email marketing statistics we could find and place them all here for you.
+We’ve traveled to the corners of the web to find all of the email marketing stats we could find and place them all here for you.

 So if you’re ever thinking about dumping email marketing, need a strong shot of assurance, or just want to find some interesting email insights, these email stats are your launch pad.

 Statistics on Email Marketing Worth Sharing [Delivra Infographic]